kiakeshmiri/process-runner/rfd/0-process-runner.md

 }

 ```
-So based on above code only shared data among processes is ```so.data```. that's why it gets locked on both write (by process) and read (by client) to guaranty the syncronization.
+So based on above code only shared data among processes is ```so.data```. that's why it gets locked on both write (by process) and read (by client) to guaranty the synchronization.

 ### Edge Cases

-* Jobs that ends quickly or crash upon running do not produce logs so listeining to logs stream won't produce any result.
+* Jobs that ends quickly or crash upon running do not produce logs so subscribing to logs stream won't produce any result.
 That's the best to check the status of the job before streaming logs
 * Jobs may crash at anytime.
 System should provide proper logs, update status and notify users

+### Race condidions

+Application should lock resource properly in this case we are talking about []byte that is shared between cmd.Stdout and getLogs goroutine. cmd may keep adding data to the []byte while it's running, and other goroutined will keep reading or waiting for new data to be added.
+To make sure there is no race condition server will build with -race option which is not recommended for production but it will help debugging.

 ### resource control for CPU, Memory and Disk IO per job using cgroups.